 I recently travelled to IWA in Nuremberg, Germany.
-I always like to make sure I am prepared for general tasks and so I usually carry a flashlight, a knife and a tac-pen.
+Being a good Boy Scout I usually carry a flashlight, a knife and a tac-pen.
 I like the tac type pens as they are very rugged and tend not to break.
 They also tend to be weighty enough that I don’t lose them.
 Travelling of course creates issues for carrying such items as different countries have different laws and Airports may have their own regulations.

 Being a dilligent fellow I researched both Airport regs and German law regarding EDC items (every day carry).
 Everything appeared to be fine as long as my pocket knife blade was less than 6cm long.